hackerb9/vt340test/checkmode.md

 * `Esc [ ?
 3 l` 80-column mode (that's an "L" as in "low")
 * `Esc [ ?
 3 $ p` Prints the status of private mode #3.

-See the script [checkmode](checkmode) for a way to easily see what private modes are available on your terminal.
-The following tables were created using that script on hackerb9's vt340.
+See the script [checkmode](checkmode) to check what private modes are available on your terminal.

 ## Supported by the VT340